On the corner of St Mary Street and Mill Lane:

 27-39 Wyndham Arcade CF10 1FH (2023 1524)

 Bill’s Restaurants have their origin in London’s Covent Garden and retain a market feel.
 You first enter a shop section that sells a range of products (e.g., relishes, cooking sauces).
 Breakfasts are a popular option here.
 Varied lunch menu encompasses burgers, skewers, mezze plate, salads and plenty of puddings.
 Meat can be swapped for halloumi for vegetarian options.
 I ate here last year and thought there was a bit of a mismatch between the rustic image and the fussy food we were served (e.g., very small mussels in a very small pot).
-There are now around a dozen Bill’s around the UK, owned by restaurant entrepreneur Richard Caring; this is the only one in Wales (Food Hygiene Rating 2: improvement necessary.
-Feb 2013).
+There are now over a dozen Bill’s around the UK, owned by restaurant entrepreneur Richard Caring.